Equality and Human Rights Courses

 - Spring 2018, Laura Weinrib

 The Big Problems course will use multidisciplinary approaches to try to understand and tackle the most important problems facing our country or the world.
 The first 8 weeks will be taught by the instructors and outside experts, focusing on problems such as the Zika virus, Syrian migration to Europe, cybersecurity, nuclear waste storage, opioid addiction, sex trafficking, and policing and race relations.
 Students will work in teams of 2 business and 2 law students to develop feasible policy or private sector solutions to a problem of their choosing and make a presentation in the last 2 weeks.
 Presentations will be made to instructors, outside experts and fellow students.
-This class requires instructor consent.
-Interested students should email their CV to Professor Weisbach and Professor Malani at email@example.com and firstname.lastname@example.org.
+Class participation may be considered in final grading.
 Final grade will be based on the presentations and a companion paper (20-25 pages).
 Participation may be considered in final grading.

-- Spring 2017, David Weisbach, Anup Malani, Robert Topel, Kevin Murphy
+- Spring 2018, David Weisbach, Anup Malani, Robert Topel, and Kevin Murphy